romius99/gh-arc-app-deploy/README.md

     az login
     az account set -s "<subscription_name>"

-    # create a Service Principal for your subscription to be used in this exercise
+    # Create a Service Principal for your subscription to be used in this exercise.
+You can scope this to your resource groups as well.
+This must also include your ARC (connected cluster and ACR) resource group that you will create later.
+So, you can skip this step for now and do it later once you create the RG for your ARC cluster resource.
+You can also leave this at the subscription level for your test and create it here.

-    az ad sp create-for-rbac --name "<your_SP_name>" --role contributor --scopes /subscriptions/<subscription_id>/resourceGroups/<your_rg_name> --sdk-auth
+    az ad sp create-for-rbac --name "<your_SP_name>" --role contributor --scopes /subscriptions/<subscription_id> --sdk-auth
     # Note the JSON Output after you run the command with the AppID, Secret, Tenant ID and Subscription ID

     # Enable necessary resource providers and extensions